PalisadoesFoundation/talawa-api/docs/docs/auto-docs/graphql/types/Query/eventQueries/recurringEventInstanceQueries/functions/getRecurringEventInstancesInDateRange.md

 `Promise`\<[`ResolvedRecurringEventInstance`](../../../../../../drizzle/tables/recurringEventInstances/type-aliases/ResolvedRecurringEventInstance.md)[]\>

-A promise that resolves to an array of fully resolved recurring event event instances.
+- A promise that resolves to an array of fully resolved recurring event instances.